-The following criteria must be met prior to the initial implementation of parenteral feeding support (PEN):
+3. The following criteria must be met prior to the initial implementation of PEN:

-Nutrients and their method of administration for both PEN and EN must be specifically ordered by a physician.
+1. Nutrients and their method of administration for enteral nutrition must be specifically ordered by a physician.

 Approved PEN or EN services (those that require a physician's prescription) may include, but are not limited to, the following: